 What is an attack surface?

-An attack surface is refers to all the potential entry points an attacker could exploit to gain unauthorized access to a system, network, or data.
-Because an attack vector can be any way or method a threat actor uses to illegally access an enterprise’s IT infrastructure, the more attack vectors an enterprise’s IT environment features, the broader its attack surface is.
+An attack surface refers to all the potential entry points an attacker could exploit to gain access to a system, network, or data in an unauthorized manner.
+Because an attack vector can be any way or method a threat actor uses to illegally access an enterprise’s IT infrastructure and extract data, the more attack vectors an enterprise’s IT environment features, the broader its attack surface is.

 There are three types of attack surfaces: